Buckets & objects

 Is it possible to change the visibility of existing Buckets?

-Yes, this is possible, but only via an S3 compatible tool.
 The default visibility of every Bucket is "private".
 To grant access permissions, Object Storage uses access policies.
 The policies are defined in a JSON file which is applied to the Bucket.

 In other words, the access policies automatically overwrite the default visibility, which is always "private".